 - feeling like something is in your eye (foreign body sensation)

 All symptoms of corneal ulcers are severe and should be treated immediately to prevent blindness.
 A corneal ulcer itself looks like a gray or white area or spot on the usually transparent cornea.
-Some corneal ulcers will be too small to see without magnification, although you will be able to feel the symptoms.
+Some corneal ulcers are too small to see without magnification, but you’ll feel the symptoms.

 An eye doctor can diagnose corneal ulcers during an eye exam.

 One test used to check for a corneal ulcer is a fluorescein eye stain.
-This test involves placing a drop of orange dye onto a thin piece of blotting paper.
-Then, the doctor transfers the dye to your eye by lightly touching the blotting paper to the surface of your eye to transfer the dye to your eye.
-The doctor will then shine a special violet light onto your eye to look for any areas that appear green through a special microscope called a slit-lamp.
+For this test, an eye doctor places a drop of orange dye onto a thin piece of blotting paper.
+Then, the doctor transfers the dye to your eye by lightly touching the blotting paper to the surface of your eye.
+Then the doctor uses a microscope called a slit-lamp to shine a special violet light onto your eye to look for any damaged areas on your cornea.
 Corneal damage will show green when the violet light shines on it.

-If you have an ulcer on your cornea, they will investigate to find out its cause.
-Your doctor may determine the cause by numbing your eye with eye drops, then gently scraping the ulcer to obtain a sample.
-He will test the sample to find out if it contains bacteria, fungi, or a virus.
+If you have an ulcer on your cornea, your eye doctor will investigate to find out its cause.
+To do that, the doctor may numb your eye with eye drops, then gently scrape the ulcer to get a sample for testing.
+The test will show if the ulcer contains bacteria, fungi, or a virus.

 Once your eye doctor discovers the cause of the corneal ulcer, they can prescribe an antibacterial, antifungal, or antiviral eye medication to treat the underlying problem.
 If the infection is bad, your doctor may put you on antibacterial eye drops while they test the ulcer scrapings to find out the cause of the infection.
 In addition, if your eye is inflamed and swollen, you may have to use corticosteroid eye drops.
-Doctors normally prescribe these drops in cases where the eye is inflamed and swollen.

 During treatment, your doctor will likely ask you to avoid the following: